 Right, even if I ignore the piss-poor grammar, what does this even mean?
 It doesn’t really follow on from the last line, and sure as hell doesn’t lead in to the next one, so it makes no sense whatsoever.
 It’s the ramblings of a mad man.

 If this is Elton contemplating a sudden career change, not only is it inappropriate to do so mid-song, but he should really be looking at more conventional occupations.
-Sculpting is a bugger to get into at the best of times (and even harder to make any real money out of if he wants to buy a big house), and I’m pretty certain ‘travelling potion man’ is something he’s just made up.
+Sculpting is a bugger to get into at the best of times (and even harder to make any real money out of, if he wants to buy this big house), and I’m pretty certain ‘travelling potion man’ is something he’s just made up.

 “I know it’s not much, but it’s the best I can do.
 My gift is my song and this one’s for you”

 That’s a nice gesture Elton, really it is, but a few seconds ago you were saying you would buy me a big house to live in, and now all of a sudden you’re offering something with no monetary value whatsoever?
 Tell you what, if this song really is a gift, sign any royalties over to me and we’ll call it quits.